OathPros/COMP3/source/guidelines/ui-styling.rst

 High-Contrast Mode
 ------------------

 High-contrast mode is an accessibility feature which changes the UI style to have very high contrast.
 As part of testing your app, it is important to test it with high-contrast mode enabled, to ensure that it is correctly rendered with this style.
+This can be done by using the system high-contrast mode setting, or with `GTK Inspector <https://wiki.gnome.org/Projects/GTK/Inspector>`_.